ProjectTorreyPines/FUSE.jl/docs/src/example_tutorials__1_July_2022.md

 #### Plot data in `dd`

-* There are [Plots.jl recipies](https://docs.juliaplots.org/latest/recipes/) defined for different IMASDD.jl types of structs
+* There are [Plots.jl recipies](https://docs.juliaplots.org/latest/recipes/) defined for different IMASdd.jl types of structs
 * These recipies are defined in [IMAS/src/plot.jl](../../../IMAS/src/plot.jl)
 * Plots can be [customized](https://docs.juliaplots.org/latest/generated/attributes_series)
 * NOTE: use `display()` is used to force the plot to show when `plot` is not called at the end of the cell